fujiwara/lambroll/README.md

 1. Find the previous version from the alias with no other aliases.
 2. Update the alias to the previous version.
+   - If `--version` is specified, update the alias to the specified version.
 3. When `--delete-version` is specified, delete the old version of the function.

 ### Invoke